All Episodes

 Brian, hang around.

-Okay, we're gonna take a short commercial break.
+Okay, we're going to take a short commercial break.

-We're gonna go out with Nicole N'Grady's modern day holy war, kind of a prescient song, was it not?
+We're going to go out with Nicole Newgrady's modern-day holy war, kind of a prescient song, was it not?

-We're gonna return and go to the main stage at the Kennedy concert hall, where the prayer vigil for Charlie Kirk and our nation's capital will commence back in.
+We're going to return and go to the main stage at the Kennedy Concert Hall, where the prayer vigil for Charlie Kirk in our nation's capital will commence back in the month.

-Let's go to our own Ben Burkwam, who's outside of the Kennedy Center as the uh as MAGA fills in.
+Let's go to our own Ben Berquam, who's outside of the Kennedy Center as MAGA fills in.

-Uh, Ben, I think we're gonna start a little late because it's gonna take a while to get these folks in there, is it not, sir?
+Ben, I think we're going to start a little late because it's going to take a while to get these folks in there, is it not, sir?

 Yeah, Steve, just to show you.